Lilyo/DEN/README.md

 # DEN: Disentangling and Exchanging Network for Depth Completion
-This is an official implementation of <br>
-  "DEN: Disentangling and Exchanging Network for Depth Completion" <br>
-  in TensorFlow, the goal of our method is complete raw depth map by disentanged common features from a sigle RGBD image.
+This is an official implementation of "DEN: Disentangling and Exchanging Network for Depth Completion" in TensorFlow, the goal of our method is complete raw depth map by disentanged common features from a sigle RGBD image.

 ## Introduction
   	-